Coding-With-Kristi/monorepo-my-react-app/README.md

 ### `@craco/craco

 **Note: Used to over override Create React App configuration without ejecting it.
-Since Create React App only compiles the `src` folder, `cranco` is used to override `webpack` configuration to include the `packages` folder as well.
+Since Create React App only compiles the `src` folder, `cranco` is used to override `webpack` configuration to include the `packages` folder as well created by Lerna.js which contains our packages (shared components).